 Since American Express cards aren’t widely accepted, I tend to carry a Visa alongside it.
 Depending on the promo at the time, I pick up a CIBC intro or basic card with no annual fee.

-TD Premium Card
+TD or AMEX Premium Card

 That said, this is about Aeroplan credit card churning.
-I have held this one long enough to hit spend limits and then cancelled to allow enough time to pass for the new TD product.
+I have held this one long enough to hit spending limits and then cancelled to allow enough time to pass for the new TD product.
 In the meantime…

 CIBC Business Card